evertonberz/rfid_batch_reader/README.md

 # RFID batch reader
-Small program to query RFID tags using a ThingMagic reader.
+This is a program to query RFID tags using a ThingMagic reader.

 It runs in batch mode and makes easy to collect the tag data.
 You can set the reader power range, a step value to hop the power, and a time limit for each power.